Cuesta College: Academics

-The college offers 76 Associate's degree programs and 96 certificate programs.
+The college offers 84 associate degree programs and 128 certificate programs.
 A number of Cuesta students transfer to the public California State University and University of California systems, including the nearby Cal Poly SLO campus, as well as private colleges and universities.

-In 2012, Cuesta College's regional accreditor Western Association of Schools and Colleges placed the college on "show cause" status, warning the college that its accreditation might not be renewed.

-A year later, the college's accreditation was renewed and its status upgraded to "on warning."
-The Tribune, the local newspaper of San Luis Obispo, described this as the result of a "years-long struggle to fix several deficiencies identified by the commission [that] came at a cost: lower enrollment, difficulty recruiting applicants and damaged morale."
-In February 2014, Cuesta's "on warning" status was removed and the accreditor certified that the college meets all of its standards.
+In 2012, Cuesta College's accreditor, the Western Association of Schools and Colleges placed the college on "show cause" status, warning the college that its accreditation might not be renewed.
+A year later, the college's accreditation was renewed and its status upgraded to "on warning".
+The Tribune, the local newspaper of San Luis Obispo, described this as the result of a "years-long struggle to fix several deficiencies identified by the commission [that] came at a cost: lower enrollment, difficulty recruiting applicants and damaged morale".
+In February 2014, Cuesta's "on warning" status was removed and the accreditor certified that the college met all of its standards.The Cuesta welding team won first place in the theme category at the 2016 Welders Without Borders competition, and won gold in the welding fabrication competition at the SkillsUSA conference the same year.
+Ahead of the fall 2018 semester, the college added new courses in viticulture and geographic information systems.